NeilJustice/ZenUnitAndMetalMock/README.md

 |`ZenUnit::RandomNonEmptyUnorderedSet<T>()`|Returns a a `std::unordered_set<T>` with size between 1 and 3 with each element a `ZenUnit::Random<T>()` value.|
 |`ZenUnit::RandomUnorderedSetWithSize<T>()`|Returns a a `std::unordered_set<T>` with size `size` with each element a `ZenUnit::Random<T>()` value.|

-### Linux Jenkins Jobs Which Build, Unit Test, clang-tidy, AddressSanitize, UndefinedBehaviorSanitize, And ThreadSanitize ZenUnit And MetalMock
+### Linux Jenkins Jobs Which Build, clang-tidy, Cppcheck, AddressSanitize, and UndefinedBehaviorSanitize ZenUnit And MetalMock

 ![Linux Jenkins Jobs](Screenshots/Linux/LinuxJenkinsJobs.png)